 Desktop app built with .net standard and c#.

-Desktop app built with .net framework and c#.
+Desktop app built with .net framework and c# by @smartlux_com.

 Hello, I'm Corstiaan.
 I'm a software developer from the Netherlands and I manage BuiltWithDot.Net.
 I created this site as a place where developers working with .net technology can showcase their projects and inspire other developers.